trustoverip/tswg-trust-registry-protocol/specification/v2/core/hla.md

 resource: DriversLicense
 ```

-In English, this corresponds to the statement: "AAMVA has authorized the DMV to issue Drivers Licenses."
+In English, this corresponds to the statement: "AAMVA indicates that the DMV is authorized to issue Drivers Licenses, according to the system it maintains on behalf of member states."

 #### Recognition Authority Statements